DHARPA-Project/kiara.documentation/docs/extending_kiara/creating_modules/the_basics.md

     outputs.set_value("table_output", table_obj)
 ```

 What we have done here is to request the table data (the 'table_input' key in ``create_input_schema``) from *kiara*, and then set that table directly as the output value (the name 'table_output' in this case is the key of the result in ``create_output_schema``).
-So our module does absolutely nothing, it only uses the input it received as output, and returns that unchanged.
-We can try that out by running the module again, this time with inputs (we'll just use random input for the 'date' for now):
+Here, our module does absolutely nothing, it only reads the input it received, and returns it as output, unchanged.
+We can try that out by running the module again, this time with inputs (we'll also provide a 'date' input which won't be used, but if we didn't *kiara* would complain):

 {{ cli("kiara", "run", "kiara_documentation.writing_modules.filter_table_by_date_2", "table_input=value:tutorial_data_1", "date=1977-01-01", max_height=240, fake_command="kiara run playground.markus.filter_table_by_date table_input=value:tutorial_data_1 date=1977-01-01") }}